Sunday, January 16, 2011

 This all started when we got an anonymous comment back on December 28 asking, “I am wondering where the information came from then, about Nimrod dying on Dec.25th, and he announced that people would put up a tree and decorate it every year on the day he died.”
 So that’s what we’ve been investigating.

-In part 1, we learned that there was a tree involved in the annual festival honoring Cybele and Attis – but this was a funeral in March, not a birth-celebration in December.
+In part 1, we learned that Alexander looked at a coin, didn't know what he was looking at, and invented a snake wrapped around a tree stump.
+But it wasn't a stump at all.
+In trying to follow his line of thinking, we found a tree was involved in the annual festival honoring Cybele and Attis – but this was a funeral in March, not a birth-celebration in December.
 The tree was a pine, but that is where the similarities end.

 We were led to a quote from Armstrong’s “The Plain Truth About Christmas” which says this: